No.

 -camouflage, cloak

--I’m trying to disguise my harsh
+-I’m trying to disguise my harsh feeling from others.

 -Unable to disguise the truth.